SylvanLiu/LOL_VoiceAssistance/README.md

 # LOL_VoiceAssistance

-## This program is different from those cheating tools, it won't read and write your game memory, it only tries to help new junglers optimizing their timetable better, for a higher profit, while farming and ganking at the same time.
+## This program is different from those cheating tools, it won't read and write your game memory.
+Instead, it only helps new junglers optimizing their timetable, for a better on-lanes and off-lanes profit, while you need to farm and gank at the same time.

 Noticed: the jungling system had been changed since v8.10, from 2018-05-21.
 This voice assistance is designed for current versions(10.8 and 10.9)